 Simulating 500 status code when Tweeting

-You can use the Requestly marketplace rule to bypass this, which is a prebuilt rule to remove the
+The redirection to mock API won’t work due to the Content-Security-Policy "connect-src" directive, which restricts the URLs loaded using script interfaces.
+You can use the Requestly marketplace rule to bypass this, which is a prebuilt rule to remove the content-security-policy header.

-When I tried tweeting something, 500 status code was simulated and handled as following.
+When I tried tweeting something, the 500 status code popped up and this is how it looked like:

 This is how I used Requestly to simulate 500 when tweeting.
 I hope this article has helped you and empowers you to simulate different status codes.